geekquad/Pixel-Processing/CONTRIBUTING.md

 #### Other points to remember while submitting your work:
 - **We won't be accepting just the dataset in the form of PRs.** If you are using any of the dataset in the implementation, then only we'll accept it.
 - Jupyter notebook files should be there with proper step-wise implementation.
-- Each file should be added with a dedicated README.md so that it gets easier for people to know your approach and the logic behind.
+- Each file should contain a dedicated README.md document so that it is easy for others to understand your approach and the logic behind your implementation.
 - File extension for code should be `.py`.
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure.
-If you want to.
-Please contact us on our <a href="https://join.slack.com/t/geekquad/shared_invite/zt-l3t67zvr-JMKbn57PpxjEi7uC2k0etg"> Slack </a> channel.
+If you want to create a new directory, please contact us on our <a href="https://join.slack.com/t/geekquad/shared_invite/zt-l3t67zvr-JMKbn57PpxjEi7uC2k0etg"> Slack </a> channel.
 - If you have modified/added code work, make sure the code compiles before submitting.
-- If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
+- If you have modified/added documentation work, ensure that your language is concise and contains no grammatical errors.
 - Do not update the README.md and CONTRIBUTING.md.

 ## How to Contribute ?

 ## GIT AND GITHUB

-Before continuing we want to clarify the difference between Git and Github.
+Before proceeding, we want to clarify the difference between Git and Github.
 Git is a version control system(VCS) which is a tool to manage the history of our Source Code.
 GitHub is a hosting service for Git projects.

-We assume you have created an account on Github and installed Git on your System.
+We assume that you have already created an account on Github and have Git installed on your system.

 Now tell Git your name and E-mail (used on Github) address.